 Molly Weasley watched her daughter descend from the stairs.
 She couldn't call her a baby, or even a little child, anymore.
 Ginny had apparently decided to dress up a bit for her birthday, wearing a pair of those muggle jeans that looked like they were almost painted on her daughter's body.
 She wore a short sleeve collared shirt with three buttons, whose dark green color played went rather well with her hair.
 Molly could tell that her daughter had not forgotten to wear her bra, either.

-It had been some what of a surprise when Molly had come up to Ginny's room the prior night to discover her daughter removing a bra to get ready for bed.
+It had been somewhat of a surprise when Molly had come up to Ginny's room the prior night to discover her daughter removing a bra to get ready for bed.
 She'd thought she'd get to go with her daughter to get her first bra, but that ship had sailed.
-Ginny was definitely growing up, and she was certain not the scared and mind scarred little girl that she'd sent off for help on Spinner's end.
+Ginny was definitely growing up, and she was certainly not the scared and mind scarred little girl that she'd sent off for help on Spinner's End.

 Molly met her daughter before she could sit down at the table, and gave her a hug.
 "Happy Birthday, Ginny.
 I didn't expect you up this early.
 Only your father and I are up at the moment."

 "Happy Birthday, Ginny," Arthur said, hugging Ginny as well "I'm afraid I was unable to get today off, but I should be back on time for your party.
-Unfortunately, it looks like it's already for me to go as well."
+Unfortunately, it looks like it's already time for me to go."